KasperskyLab/Kaspresso/docs/Wiki/Kautomator-wrapper_over_UI_Automator.en.md

     }
 }
 ```
-For more detailed info please refer to the documentation.

 ### Accelerate UI Automator
 As you remember we told about the possible acceleration of UI Automator.
 How does it become a reality? <br>